kosmo-us/speed-math/readme.md

 ## Speed math challenge

 A simple speed math python program to improve your speed math.
 Currently in beta phase, more features to be added.
-Please raise issues if you find bugs.
+Please raise issues if you find bugs or want new features/tasks.

-Date wise scores can saved to a csv file within the program directory

 ### Known issues:
-- Reciprocal test: minor float handling issue.
-Will be fixed soon
+- Reciprocal test: minor float handling issue.   <code>fixed</code>
 - Final input prompt in a task keeps running after time out until an input is given.

 ### How to run: